Minaal Carry-on 2.0 Review

 This pack has an easy-to-access rain cover zipped in the bottom of the bag.
 This is a very fitting feature, as it allows you to brave the weather and arrive at the office looking pro, with your pack and all its contents dry.

 There are a few pockets inside the main compartment, best used for shoes and socks, and perhaps toiletries, with clothing layered on top.
 There is a separate and easily accessed laptop sleeve which has a very clever adjustment system, so you can size it to keep your electronics secure.
 It also has excellent padding to protect your laptop during transit.

 The only downfall of the features is that they are fairly specific to business travel.
 If you have a computer, some clothes, a pair of shoes, and you're headed out for a long weekend and want to look presentable (and have your clothing and shoes arrive presentable, as well), this is your bag.

 Packing & Accessibility

 The Minaal is a champion of accessibility for a carry on pack.
 The laptop sleeve is separate from the main compartment, with its own zippered access panel.
-Very easy to remove and send through security.
+It's very easy to remove and send through security.
 There are also a couple of smallish external pockets to carry valuables and things you might need to access (or stow) quickly (or frequently), like a passport or phone.